IDInteraction/tracking-tools/ReadMe.md

 $ make
 ```

-To install them for all users on the system, run make as root:
+This will install everything into `$HOME/bin`.
+To install the tools for all users on the system, run make as root:

 ```shell
 $ sudo make
 ```

+This will install everything into `/usr/local/bin`.

 ## Running the tools